phannhat17/CTF_writeup/TUCTF 2022/Shell Maze/README.md

 ## Solution description:
 Out task is to solve the maze problem.
-We are in 'X' position and have to go to the bottom right of the maze I found a Maze Solver writen in python [here](https://gist.github.com/a613/49d65dc30e98c165d567) Then write a script to re-config the maze from the server to math the format at maze_solver above.
-Here is my script:
+We're in 'X' position and have to go to the bottom right of the maze
+I found a Maze Solver writen in python [here](https://gist.github.com/a613/49d65dc30e98c165d567)
+Then write a script to re-config the maze from the server to math the format at maze_solver above.  <br /> Here is my script:

 ```python